Niloofar Ardalan: Academic activities and sports talent detection

 After the end of the 2019–2020 season, Niloofar Ardalan decided to leave Saipa and the conditions of the Coronavirus pandemic made the closure of the national team camps.
 This event led Ardalan, considered the founder of the first permanent women's football academy in Iran, to invest the majority of her activities in the area of the academy and seek to discover new talents.

-However, Ardalan had received an offer to continue her career in coaching abroad and had initiated negotiations with the officials of the Kuwaiti Al-Arabi team.
-But this transfer did not happen due to the conditions caused by the corona pandemic and she could not follow her job as a Legionnaire head coach.
+However, Ardalan had received an offer to continue her coaching career abroad and had initiated negotiations with the officials of the Kuwaiti Al-Arabi team.
+But this transfer did not happen due to the conditions caused by the COVID-19 pandemic and she could not follow her job as a Legionnaire head coach.

 Controversial events

 After the occurrence of controversial events for Niloofar Ardalan in leaving the country with the Iranian women's national futsal team and her husband's refusal to allow her to leave the country, many domestic and foreign press and media dramatically focused on this issue and scrutinized it.
 Meanwhile, the relevant bodies and agencies took action with the follow-ups by the Football Federation so that Ardalan could accompany the national team in the next tournaments.
 Also in 2017, the movie "Cold Sweat", directed and written by Soheil Beiraghi, was made based on the story and events that happened to Niloofar Ardalan, which was also screened at the 36th Fajr Film Festival.
 Baran Kowsari, who played a role similar to Niloofar Ardalan, could win the honorary diploma of the best actress of the festival.